-Meanwhile, independent contractors agree to work for an employer for a specific period of time.
-At the end, the independent contractor must find more jobs or projects on their own.
+Meanwhile, independent contractors agree to work for an employer for a specific period of time and are not afforded the same legal protections as employees.
+When the contract ends, independent contractors must find more jobs or projects on their own.

 Many of today’s job seekers are finding part-time or temporary jobs through a staffing agency that classifies them as W-2 employees.
 While employers set the schedule, you’ll decide what jobs you’re interested and which schedule benefits you the most.

 PeopleReady is the best way to find part-time or temporary jobs that fit your needs.
 Most of our jobs offer daily or weekly pay.
 In order to search for jobs, just download our app, JobStack, onto your smartphone from the Google Play Store or the Apple App Store.
 Or you can search current jobs and apply right on your website.
 Learn more here.

 PeopleReady is active in all 50 U.S. states, so JobStack gives you access to available jobs in your local area whenever works for you.
 For example:

 Looking for jobs in your area?